 Here’s where the tricky part comes in.
 After years of thinking that a degree was the “golden ticket” to the opportunities I wanted, I no longer have the same mindset.
 I have friends and family who obtained degrees and still can’t get decent jobs.
 Every job that I’ve looked at so far only requires a Bachelor’s degree as a minimum.
 I fear that having a Master’s would put me into the dreaded “overqualified” category.
 Plus, I’ve been back in school for just over a year and I already feel burned out at times.
 I don’t know if I have the desire or strength to push through another two years of college.

-So that’s the spoiled, cynical side of me that wants to call it quits after I graduate next year.
-Then there’s the other side that says, “GIRL.
+So that’s the side of me that wants to call it quits after I graduate.
+Then there’s the side that says, “GIRL.
 BYE.”
 This is the side that reminds me how fortunate I am to have college paid for, and to get paid WHILE I’m going to college.
 This side tells me to quit my whining, suck it up, and use the benefits I’ve earned before I end up regretting it.
 I’m still in the “I don’t know what I want to do with my life” stage, so going to grad school would be an opportunity to get more education in my field and hopefully give me a better idea of what I want career-wise.

 I know there’s really no “wrong” decision to make regarding my dilemma.
 I’m just afraid that I will let my emotions get the best of me in my decision-making.
 I don’t want to take time off from school and then procrastinate for years before going back, but I don’t want to half-heartedly plow through grad school and waste my benefits.